-Join Cris Ippolite for an in-depth discussion in this video Creating a "self" relationship, part of FileMaker Pro 12 in Depth.
+Join Cris Ippolite for an in-depth discussion in this video Creating a "self" relationship, part of Advanced FileMaker Pro 12.

 Standard Relationships in FileMaker are going to be between one table occurrence and another table occurrence.
 Now in the examples that we reviewed so far in this course, we have been making relationships between Table Occurrences that are based on two different tables.
 For example, you can see the Customer Table related to the Invoice Table, and a couple other examples here of those or the Products Table related to the Products Invoice and so on.
 But when it comes to this complex, or like I like to call them, query relationships, we can have one table occurrence be from one table, and as we see here another table occurrence from the other, so two different contexts.